All Recipes/ Everyday Meals/ Latest Posts

 • 4 garlic cloves, minced

-• 1 thumb-size piece ginger, grated or minced
+• 1 thumb-sized piece ginger, grated or minced

 • 1 bay leaf

-• 1/2 medium cauliflower, cut in small florets
+• 1/2 medium cauliflower, cut into small florets

 • 1 can full-fat coconut milk